gitops-jml/gitops/README.md

 - try to scale the application and observe that ArgoCD synchronize the application back to the stage defined in Git

-UC3: Add rook-ceph storage to the cluster
+UC3: Add rook-ceph storage to the cluster ( NEED TO BE FIXED )
 ---------------------------
 - look at [cephApp.yaml](./argo-crd/config/ceph/cephApp.yaml):\
-this file defines a Application CRD for ArgoCD, that will use the content of ./argo-crd/config/ceph/ folder (yaml manifests) to create and synchronize resources in the current OCP cluster
+this file defines an Application CRD for ArgoCD, needed to deploy rook-ceph

 - create a new ArcoCD application from a yaml file\
 `cd gitops; oc apply -f argo-crd/config/ceph/cephApp.yaml`